arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 /**
-  Reads the raw ADC value from the specified channel, then calculates the actual voltage using the predefined resistor divider ratio and the reference voltage.
+  Reads the raw ADC value from the specified channel, then calculates the actual voltage using the predefined resistor divider ratio and the reference voltage

-  @param channel (int).
+  @param channel (int)
-  @return The calculated voltage value in volts.
+  @return The calculated voltage value in volts
 */
 float readVoltage(int channel) {
   // Read the raw ADC value from the specified channel